 Health Clinic: A building or part thereof used for the medical, dental, surgical, or therapeutic treatment of human beings, but does not include a public or private hospital or a professional office of a doctor located in his or her residence.
 See also Home Occupation.

+Heavy Industry: : The processing, treatment and/or conversion of raw or semi-finished materials into a different form or state.
+This definition does not include the processing of agricultural goods raised on the premises, which falls under the definition of Agriculture.
+See also Light Industry.

 Height: see Building Height.

 Home Child Care: In accordance with the Act [§ 4412(5)], a state registered or licensed child care home serving 6 or fewer children on a full-time basis, and up to 4 additional children on a part-time basis, which is conducted within a single family dwelling by a resident of that dwelling.
 A child care home as defined shall be considered a permitted use of a single family dwelling.
 See also Day Care Center, Home Occupation.